Gossip Girl (novel series): Reception

-The Gossip Girl series has received positive and negative attention.
+The Gossip Girl series has received a mixed reception.

 The American Library Association selected the Gossip Girl series as Quick Picks for Reluctant Young Adult Readers in 2003.
 In 2008, it was also named Booklist Editors' Choice: Adult Books for Young Adults.

 Despite the above, the Gossip Girl series has frequently been the center of controversy due to homosexuality, offensive language, drugs, being sexually explicit, and being unsuited to age group.
 The series appears on the American Library Association's list of the one hundred most banned and challenged books from 2000 to 2009, and 2010 to 2019 (56).
-The series also appeared in the top ten list in 2006 (2), 2008 (7), and 2011 (9).
+The series also appeared in the top ten list in 2006 (2), 2008 (7) and 2011 (9).

 The criticism of the Gossip Girl series primarily revolves around whether the events depicted in the story are appropriate for the teenage audience the books attract.
 American author and feminist Naomi Wolf in 2006 called the books "corruption with a cute overlay."
 Wolf also claims that "sex saturates the Gossip Girl books....
 This is not the frank sexual exploration found in a Judy Blume novel, but teenage sexuality via Juicy Couture, blasé and entirely commodified."

 Pam Spencer Holley, former YALSA President with the American Library Association (ALA), presents a different point of view, claiming simply to be "happy to see teen girls reading."
 Confident that young girls will move onto more respected literature, Holley points out, "Unless you read stuff that's perhaps not the most literary, you'll never understand what good works are."
 She went on to say, "Nobody complains about the adult women who read Harlequin romances."
 Holley created a new ALA book list to encourage teens to consult a list of recommendations for "both avid and reluctant readers, who are looking for books like Cecily von Ziegesar's Gossip Girl series.
 'The books on this list are perfect for when your readers have finished with every Gossip Girl title in your library and are clamoring for another book like the Gossip Girl.'"

+Scholars have criticized the series as a low quality series fiction aimed at teenage girls, focused on activities such as "frenzied shopping, gossiping, partying, and sexual encounters", and portraying beauty and wealth as most important and desirable qualities.